Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 The blackout range section allows the administrator to set up more complex rules:

 * Blackout Range – set a specific range of dates to blackout
-* Minimum Selectable Date – this can be set to a specific date or &quot;date saved&quot;.
+* Minimum Selectable Date – this can be set to a specific date or "date saved".
 If the date saved is selected, the minimum selectable date will be the date the user is filling out the form.
-* Maximum Selectable Date – this can be set to a specific date or &quot;date saved&quot;.
+* Maximum Selectable Date – this can be set to a specific date or "date saved".
 If the date saved is selected, the maximum selectable date will be the date the user is filling out the form.

 For example, if users can only enter dates in the future, the administrator would set up the minimum selectable date to 'Date Saved'.